dvrpc/ipd/docs/script_reference.md

 | Youth | y | B03002_001 | B09001_001 | N/A |

-The user should check that the field names point to the correct API request with every IPD update.
-The best way to check the field names is to visit [Census Developers](https://www.census.gov/developers/) and select the corresponding API.
-For a history of the ACS variables used in previous IPD results, see `variables.csv` in the `documentation` folder.
+The user should check that the field names point to the correct [API request](https://www.census.gov/data/developers/data-sets.html) For a history of the ACS variables used in previous IPD results, check prior [IPD releases](https://github.com/dvrpc/ipd/releases).

 ## Preparing Census Data